linemos/introduction-to-kubernetes/tasks/build-docker-images.md

 ## 4.2 Run the docker container locally [OPTIONAL]

 It is useful to try to run your application locally with docker images, but it is not necessary.
-We recommend skipping this task and do it after you have deployed your application to the cloud :blush:
+We recommend skipping this task for now and do it after you have deployed your application to the cloud :blush:

 **Stop frontend and backend**